gyam020816/summer-flip-flop/PAGINATION.md

 where `2` is the graphql cursor hash (in our case, an alias of id) of the last item that the client knows

+also add context independent cursors ( edge/node ) to the persistence system

 resources:

 - https://graphql.org/learn/pagination/